 Gosnell said they are looking forward to in-person gatherings in the fall 2021 semester, where they hope they can meet fellow students.

 “It was kind of underwhelming to come to college when the pandemic was in full swing and have a lack of in-person events,” Gosnell said.
 “I felt like I missed out, but, hopefully, it will be better next year.”

-“It’s just speculation, but I imagine [Ball State] will probably require the vaccine to get on campus — that seems like a logical step to me,” he said.
+“It’s just speculation, but I imagine [Ball State] will probably require the vaccine to get on campus — that seems like a logical step to me,” they said.
 “If that happens, I think a lot more on-campus events will open and we’ll possibly be mostly back to normal.”